Set up Standard Interface Communication with MELFA

 -

-In the left pane of the ToolBox3 interface, under Workspace/Project Name/Robot Name/Backup, right-click the Backup folder and click Online Project Backup.
+In the ToolBox3 interface, on the left, navigate to Workspace/Project Name/Robot Name/Backup, right-click the Backup folder and click Online Project Backup.

 -

-On the Online Project Backup page, confirm that Backup Information is All, add Comments and modify the Folder Name if needed, and then click OK.
+On the Online Project Backup page, confirm Backup is set to All Files, add a Comment and modify the Folder Name (if needed), then click OK.

 -